ZVAntwerpen/Monster_Math/README.md

 ### How to Run
 1. **Download the Project Files:**
-   - Download the files provided.
+   - Download the files provided by selecting "Download Zip" under "Code".

 2. **Open in Delphi IDE:**
    - Open the Delphi IDE (Delphi Community Edition or any compatible version).